burgi/shirt-inventory-python/README.md

    - Then by size, in this order: S, M, L, XL, XXL for adults, and 2, 4, 6, 8, 10 for kids.
    - For the same color, adult shirts should come before kids' shirts.
 6. You may search the internet for help, but do not use AI tools to write the code for you.

+### After the task is completed and reviewd, delete the codespace
+In the repository page in Github, click Code -> Codesapces, click on the menu button next to the active Codespace and select Delete.